radxtools/collageradiomics/README.md

 [I 06:35:14.034 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 ```

+You can now skip over the _Windows_ installation instructions and jump straight to the [Exploring The Examples](#exploring-the-examples) section.

 #### Windows
 1. Install **git**.
 A quick online search for _"git for Windows"_ will provide you with several options for installing the ```git``` command.
 If it's correctly installed, the following should output your current version of git:
 ```console